TJM/web-default/README-nginx.md

 -------------
 Default/Global settings

-*** ngix is assumed to be installed via the passenger-install-nginx-module utility after installing rvm and the desired version of ruby, and "rvm use" -ing that version
+NOTE: ngix is assumed to be installed via the passenger-install-nginx-module utility after installing rvm and the desired version of ruby, and "rvm use" -ing that version

 * Clone git repo (or install)